Rat-Rig/V-core-3/docs/src/firmware.md

 ### Software Credits

 V-CoreOS is based on [Klipper](https://www.klipper3d.org/), [Fluidd](https://docs.fluidd.xyz/), [MainsailOS](https://github.com/raymondh2/MainsailOS) and [FluiddPi](https://github.com/cadriel/FluiddPI), without these and the amazing people behind them, V-CoreOS would not have been possible.

+### Official V-CoreOS Documentation
+For the most up to date information and documentation about V-CoreOS check the [Official V-CoreOS Documentation Site](https://rat-rig.github.io/V-CoreOS)